haberdashPI/vscode-master-key/notes.md

         - make sure editing is prominently in the documentation for Larkin (and an future binding files)
         - make sure it is prominently in the getting started section

-4. Move palette from quick pick to tree view
-1   - NOTE: the new features in 1.105 make this moot: we just need to update the quick
-      pick implementation to make use of the new contexts that make it possible to set and change bindings on the quick pick
-    - [ ] get a simple tree view working (just show one item)
-    - [ ] get tree view to show palette items
-    - [ ] sections of literate documentation should determine tree structure
-    - [ ] allow a small set of high priority items to show up at the top
-    - [ ] add CI tests informted by palette.ux.mts
-5. Translate the lower priority tests
-    - [ ] low impact on stability and coverage, but high effort changes
-        - save these for after the PR migrating for rust refactoring is merged
-        - [ ] searchMotions.ux.mts integration tests
-            - [ ] `acceptAfter`
-            - [ ] `acceptAfter` with delete char
-            - [ ] post search commands
-        - [ ] replay.ux.mts integration tests
-            - [ ] replay canceled entry
-            - [ ] replay captured keys
-            - [ ] replay canceled captured keys
-            - [ ] replay insert/replace
-            - [ ] allow store and restore
-        - [ ] configEdit.ux.mts
-            - [ ] can create editable copy
-            - [ ] can copy user config
+- [ ] profile mater-key.do performance

-6. Review documentation
+5. Review documentation
-7. Release version 0.4
+6. Release version 0.4
-8. Migration of selection utilities to the same build and test setup
+7. Migration of selection utilities to the same build and test setup
-9. Translate selection utility tests to new build setup
+8. Translate selection utility tests to new build setup
-10. Get CI working for all tests in selection utilities
+9. Get CI working for all tests in selection utilities
-11. continue the quest for better test coverage if necessary
+10. continue the quest for better test coverage if necessary

 Quick wins not addressed above:
 - visual documentation improvements